MileHacker Logo

 Money Saving Advice

-For convenience and avoiding coins, consider purchasing an IC card (like ICOCA, Suica, or Pasmo) upon arrival.
-You can use it on most trains, subways, and buses, and even at some convenience stores and machines that sell snacks and drinks.
+For convenience and avoiding small change, consider purchasing an IC card (like ICOCA, Suica, or Pasmo) upon arrival.
+You can use it on most trains, subways, and buses, and even at some convenience retailers and machines that sell snacks and drinks.